Capela, Hunter propel Hawks past Timberwolves; MLK honored

 SPECIAL DAY

 The Hawks further commemorated the King holiday by painting the logo at half court as a mosaic to resemble the stained glass of a church.
 “In designing the court, we wanted to come up with something that brought all of the concepts together, that spoke unity, freedom, diversity, inclusion — everything that Dr. King fought and spoke for,” said Shirley Zhang, a Hawks vice president.
 “It’s bringing people together from all walks of life.
-That’s what the colors really represent.”… The Hawks will wear the same uniforms and have the same half court nine more times this season. … There were several hundred fans in the crowd, which was limited to prevent the spread of the virus.
+That’s what the colors really represent.”… The Hawks will wear the same uniforms and have the same half-court logo nine more times this season. … There were several hundred fans in the crowd, which was limited to prevent the spread of the virus.

 BACK HOME